Multi-Source Neural Activity Indices for EEG/MEG Localization: A Two-Stage Spatial Filtering Framework and Extension to MNE-Python: Discussion

-Third, a comprehensive performance evaluation of the proposed multi-source spatial filtering pipeline is needed, particularly given that the results presented here position it alongside the most widely adopted M/EEG inverse solutions in terms of completeness and practical utility.
-While previous simulation studies have investigated both neural activity indices, e.g., the full-rank MAI and MPZ \cite{Moiseev2011} and the ``first-generation'' reduced-rank $MAI_{RR}$ and $MPZ_{RR}$ indices \cite{Piotrowski2021}, as well as multi-source spatial filters \cite{Piotrowski2019}, the current stage of methodological development demands a systematic comparison with state-of-the-art solutions most frequently employed within the neuroscientific community.
+Fourth, a comprehensive performance evaluation of the proposed two-stage localization-reconstruction pipeline is needed, given that the current results position the method alongside widely adopted M/EEG inverse solutions in terms of completeness and practical utility.
+While previous simulation studies have investigated both neural activity indices, e.g., the full-rank MAI \cite{Moiseev2011} and the ``first-generation'' reduced-rank indices \cite{Piotrowski2021}, as well as MV-PURE-based multi-source spatial filters \cite{Piotrowski2019}, the present stage of methodological development calls for a systematic comparison with state-of-the-art solutions commonly used in the neuroscientific community.
+Of particular interest is whether the proposed approach, leveraging the full spectrum of ranks of the multi-source neural activity indices (\ref{localize!}), provides increased robustness to forward model inaccuracies, especially when coupled with the multi-source spatial filters to be implemented in the reconstruction stage (\ref{reconstruct!}).

-Finally, recent developments in machine learning for EEG/MEG inverse problems suggest it may become computationally feasible to relax the discrete rank constraint used in the neural activity indices in \ref{localliza} and the spatial filters in \ref{reconstra} by replacing it with continuous regularization using the convex nuclear norm.
-However, whether the additional computational cost of this relaxation yields meaningful improvements in spatial resolution and reconstruction accuracy remains an open question.
+Finally, recent developments in machine learning for EEG/MEG inverse problems suggest it may become computationally feasible to relax the discrete rank constraint used in the neural activity indices in \ref{localize!} by replacing it with continuous regularization using the convex nuclear norm.
+However, whether the additional computational cost of this relaxation yields meaningful improvements in spatial resolution remains an open question.